Discovering the Value of Vintage Dolls

 Little Miss Revlon by Ideal

-CHARACTERISTICS OF DOLL: Doll is vinyl with sleep eyes.
+- Characteristics: Doll is vinyl with sleep eyes.
 All other features painted.
-The doll is in her original box and a hang tag, in original outfit.
+The doll is in her original box and a hang tag, in the original outfit.

 Southern Belle by Madame Alexander